CJones770/tractography-pipeline-restore/Pipeline/README.txt

 working examples of this syntax from building the docker container to executing the main run script are below:

-1: #Run the container, mount your subject and output directories, name the container, and choose the appropriate image:tag to build it from
-sudo docker run -it --rm --runtime=nvidia -v /home/corey/P_samples:/SubjDir -v /home/corey/pipeline-test-outputs/TO:/TO --name dwi-pipeline jonescorey/dwi-pipeline:experimental
+1: #Run the container, mount your subject and output directories, name the container, and choose the appropriate image:tag to build it from [same as what is described in step 4] sudo docker run -it --rm --runtime=nvidia -v /home/corey/P_samples:/SubjDir -v /home/corey/pipeline-test-outputs/TO:/TO --name dwi-pipeline jonescorey/dwi-pipeline:experimental

-1.a.
-Note: if you want to utilize the disk check function, pull jonescorey/dwi-pipeline:experimental from docker hub instead of the image tagged 'latest'.
-If using the latest version that doesn't check disk space, you may omit the last two arguments declared when running ./mini_Runner as described below.

 2: #change directories to access the pipeline's scripts cd /opt/Pipeline/Pipeline/Pipeline/bin

-3: #Run a runner script of your choice: long_Runner.sh mini_Runner.sh runner_NoTract.sh or short_Runner.sh (see the section preceding References for their descriptions)
+3: #Run a runner script of your choice: long_Runner.sh mini_Runner.sh runner_NoTract.sh or short_Runner.sh; or if you want to run for a select range of subjects e.g., 1-10 or just a specific subject use one of the following: spec_longRunner.sh spec_short_RunnerL.sh spec_NoTract_RunnerL.sh (see the section preceding References for their descriptions) The syntax for the first 4 specified scripts is:

 ./long_Runner.sh /SubjDir /TO /MountName/For/DiskSpaceCheck 102400 [where 102400 is an exemplary minimum pad one may specify in MBs to remain open on the disk after the pipeline runs]

-To ensure the specified disk is not overloaded by this process, one should specify no integer that is less than 0, and should consider using at least 10240 to leave 10GB of space; this is especially true if the disk is shared.
+To ensure the specified disk is not overloaded by this process, one should specify no integer that is less than 0, and should consider using at least 10240 to leave at least 10GB of space; this is especially true if the disk is shared.
 Use your own discretion to choose a pad based on the amount of space you have available and the amount of space you might expect others to need.

-**NOTE: it is important to not include any additional forward slashes in the above steps **
+6) DESCRIBING INPUT AND OUTPUT PATHS:
 If all is properly setup, these 3 commands should initiate the pipeline.
 This will run over each subject in the specified directory.
 The outputs of pipeline stages 1 through 4 will be stored in the directories /TO/sub_##/1o/ - /TO/sub_##/4o/ (short for Test Outputs 1 - 4), and tractography data will be stored in /TO/sub_##/Xo/ .

-It is crucial that input data in /SubjDir/ are named and stored appropriately i.e., with the form and path specified as follows:
+**It is crucial that input data in /SubjDir/ are named and stored appropriately i.e., with the form and path specified as follows:
-/SubjDir/sub_##/dwi/sub-##_acq-dir107_AP_dwi.nii.gz , /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.nii.gz , /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.bval , and /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.bvec , which should be the default bids format;
+/SubjDir/sub_##/dwi/sub-##_acq-dir107_AP_dwi.nii.gz , /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.nii.gz , /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.bval , and /SubjDir/sub_##/dwi/sub-##_acq-dir107_PA_dwi.bvec , and /SubjDir/sub_##/anat/sub-##_T1w.nii.gz which should be the default bids format path and file name specification;
 Where /SubjDir is an arbitrarily named subject directory and ## is a 2 digit number specifying the subject ID.
-The list must start at 01 and increase incrementally.
+The subject directory should contain subject directories start at 01 [i.e., sub_01] and increase incrementally [sub_02 , sub_03 ,...].
 AP refers to the Anterior Posterior principal encoding direction and PA to its reverse; the bval and bvec files are sourced from the posterior-anterior encoding direction in this pipeline (but theoretically can be sourced from either).
 *This pipeline does not handle data that have been collected in the RL-LR reverse phase encoding acquisition regime*

-The user can specify an arbitrary range of subjects to run the pipeline over by using the spec_* runners i.e., (spec_longRunner.sh , spec_short_RunnerL.sh or spec_NoTract_RunnerL.sh) with the same arguments as seen above with the addition of two arguments at the end, the first being the first subject number in the desired range and the second being the last.
-An example is given below:
+7) CALLING THE PIPELINE TO RUN OVER A SPECIFIED RANGE OF SUBJECTS The user can specify an arbitrary range of subjects to run the pipeline over by using the spec_* runners i.e., (spec_longRunner.sh , spec_short_RunnerL.sh or spec_NoTract_RunnerL.sh) with the same arguments as seen above with the addition of two arguments at the end, the first being the first subject number in the desired range and the second being the last.
+Examples are given below:

 ./spec_longRunner.sh /SubjDir /TO /Mount 0 1 10 ; which will run the pipeline for subjects 1 through 10 storing their outputs in /TO/sub_##/* .
 To run one subject only one can specify the following:

 ./spec_longRunner.sh /SubjDir /TO /Mount 0 2 2 ; which will run the pipeline for only subject 2.

 NOTE: IF YOU MANUALLY INTERRUPT THE PIPELINE YOU MAY EXPERIENCE ERRORS ATTEMPTING TO RESTART IT.
-THIS CAN BE RESOLVED BY RESTARTING THE DOCKER CONTAINER WITH `exit` AND RERUNNING THE "RUN" COMMAND ABOVE.
+THIS CAN BE RESOLVED BY RESTARTING THE DOCKER CONTAINER WITH `exit` AND RERUNNING THE "RUN" COMMAND ABOVE (step 4).
 THE RAMIFICATIONS OF RESTARTING THE DOCKER CONTAINER IN THE MIDDLE OF LARGE PROCESSING JOBS HAS NOT BEEN FULLY TESTED.
-The subject data that have been processed and exported to the specified output directory should not be lost as a result.
+The subject data that have been processed and exported to the specified output directory should not be lost as a result unless you have opted to use one of the runners that is not 'long' i.e., with the word long in it or ending with 'L'.
+A list of all runner scripts is: short_RunnerL.sh
+NoTract_RunnerL.sh
+long_Runner.sh
+spec_short_RunnerL.sh
+spec_NoTract_RunnerL.sh
+spec_longRunner.sh
+************The above scripts are the recommended scripts to use***************************** mini_Runner.sh short_Runner.sh runner_NoTract.sh

-The amount of disk space needed per subject is approximately : 9GB.
+8) DISK SPACE REQUIREMENTS AND RUNTIME BREAKDOWN, GPU REQUIREMENTS/DEPENDENCY The amount of disk space needed per subject is approximately : 9GB.
 Ultimately ~6GB are stored in the output directories.
 If using long_Runner.sh, the amount of space needed is 6GB per subject + 3GB.

 The estimated run time from denoising to the completion of tractography using FSL's Xtract i.e., the whole pipeline [while utilizing an NVIDIA 1070TI graphics card] is : 4hrs50minutes per subject